 Bankruptcy law has also been used to hasten settlements in major product liability suits.
-The Manville asbestos and A. H. Robins Dalkon Shield cases are examples.
-In both situations, the companies were being bombarded by thousands of lawsuits, and the very existence of such huge contingent liabilities made normal operations impossible.
-Further, in both cases it was relatively easy to prove (1) that if the plaintiffs won, the companies would be unable to pay the full amount of the claims, (2) that a larger amount of funds would be available to the claimants if the companies continued to operate rather than liquidate, (3) that continued operations were possible only if the suits were brought to a conclusion, and (4) that a timely resolution of all the suits was impossible because of their vast number and variety.
-The bankruptcy statutes were used to consolidate all the suits and to reach settlements under which the plaintiffs obtained more money than they otherwise would have received, and the companies were able to stay in business.
-The stockholders did poorly under these plans, because most of the companies' future cash flows were assigned to the plaintiffs, but even so, the stockholders probably fared better than they would have if the suits had been concluded through the jury system.
+The Manville asbestos case is an example.
+The company was being bombarded by thousands of lawsuits, and the very existence of such huge contingent liabilities made normal operations impossible.
+Further, it was relatively easy to prove (1) that if the plaintiffs won, the company would be unable to pay the full amount of the claims, (2) that a larger amount of funds would be available to the claimants if the company continued to operate rather than liquidate, (3) that continued operations were possible only if the suits were brought to a conclusion, and (4) that a timely resolution of all the suits was impossible because of their vast number and variety.
+Manville filed for bankruptcy in 1982, at that time the largest U.S. bankruptcy ever.
+The bankruptcy statutes were used to consolidate all the suits and to reach settlements under which the plaintiffs obtained more money than they otherwise would have received, and Manville was able to stay in business.
+(It was acquired in 2001 by Berkshire Hathaway.)
+The stockholders did poorly under these plans because most of the companies' future cash flows were assigned to the plaintiffs, but even so, the stockholders probably fared better than they would have if the suits had been concluded through the jury system.